Bestselling Artist/Illustrator and Filmmaker,

 Marjane Satrapi’s live-action film Chicken with Plums (based on her book by the same name), made its premiere in the Mostra of Venice on 2011 before winning the award of Best Narrative Film at the Abu Dhabi Film Festival and Best Foreign Language Film from the São Paulo International Film Festival.
 It opened in the US in August 2012.
 Throughout the years, Marjane has continued painting in her free time and attention is growing about this side of her creative energy.
 Her art work continues to be part of exhibitions, such as at the Grand Palais in Paris (October 2011).
 In September 2012 Le Bon Marché invited Catherine Deneuve to help celebrate its 160th anniversary.
 The store windows featured three-dimensional versions of 10 illustrations by Marjane Satrapi showing Deneuve in humorous situations.

 Marjane Satrapi had her first painting exhibition in January 2013 at the Galerie Jerôme de Noirmont.
-Her new film Gang of the Jotas was released in France February 6 and opened at the Rome International Film Festival in April 2013.
+Her film Gang of the Jotas was released in 2013, and she has directed the film The Voices (2014) starting Ryan Reynolds.

 "You've never seen anything like Persepolis — Marjane Satrapi may have given us a new genre."— Gloria Steinem